19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 A PC can spend their [Action](../Core%20Procedures/Action.md) to move a second time in a single [Turn](../Core%20Procedures/Turn.md).

-#### Walk

-A PC can use an [Action](../Core%20Procedures/Action.md) to walk.
-A walking PC has **20** zone moves.
-A walking PC is [Surprised](../Conditions/Surprised.md) by all encounters and springs all traps.

-Distance Measurements: Roughly 500 feet, 100 squares at 5 feet, and 50 squares at 10 feet.

-*The intent is to allow PCs to quickly backtrack in large dungeons.*

-#### Run
+#### Flee

-A PC can use an [Action](../Core%20Procedures/Action.md) to run.
-A running PC has **100** zone moves.
-A running PC is [Surprised](../Conditions/Surprised.md) by all encounters, spring all traps, and cannot map their environment.
-A PC can run for a number of rounds equal to 1 + their [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) before becoming [Exhausted](../Conditions/Exhausted.md).
+A PC can use an [Action](../Core%20Procedures/Action.md) to *Flee*.
+A fleeing PC has **30** zone moves.
+A fleeing PC is [Surprised](../Conditions/Surprised.md) by all encounters, springs all traps, and cannot map their environment.

-Distance Measurements: Roughly 3,000 feet, 600 squares at 5 feet, and 300 squares at 10 feet.
+Distance Measurements: Roughly 1000 feet, 200 squares at 5 feet, and 100 squares at 10 feet.

-*The intent is to allow PCs to quickly flee large dungeons.*

 ## Real Timer